Highlighting wp_nav_menu() ancestor with Children for custom post types

 $classes = array_filter($classes, "get_current_value" );

-// Go to Menus and add a menu class named: {custom-post-type}-menu
+// Go to Menus and add a menu class named: {custom-post-type}-menu-item

 // This adds a current_page_parent class to the parent menu item